 Does EP offer relocation money to move to my placement location?

-Unfortunately, no, EP is not able to help our candidates with relocation efforts.
+Unfortunately, EP is currently not able to help our candidates with relocation efforts.

 How long is an EP Summer Fellowship placement?

 Summer Fellowship placements span 10 consecutive weeks, and candidates must be available to work all 10 weeks.
 Placement details can vary by Partner, but you would be alerted to any variation.
-Placements typically run from early June through mid -August.
+Placements typically begin in early-to-mid June and run through mid-August.

 How long is an EP Impact Fellowship placement?

-Impact Fellowship placements are 10 months, and candidates must be available to work all 10 months.
-Placement details can vary by Partner, but you would be alerted to any variation.
-2018 placements begin between July and September.
+Impact Fellowship placements are 10 months, and candidates must be available for full-time work all 10 months.
+Placements typically begin between August and October.

 What are the dates for the professional and leadership development that accompanies EP Fellowships?

-Does being a finalist in the matching and placement process mean I am guaranteed to become a Fellow?
+Does being a finalist in the Onboarding process mean I am guaranteed to become a Fellow?

-Unfortunately, no. We believe our finalists have the potential to make a big impact on the education sector; however, becoming a Fellow is contingent on confirming a placement with a Partner.
+Unfortunately, no. We believe our Finalists have the potential to make a big impact on the education sector; however, becoming a Fellow is contingent on confirming a placement with one of our Partner organizations.
 We match candidates with projects that we think will be a good fit based on the information we have from you and the needs of our Partners.
-You and a Partner must interview and agree that a role is a good fit in order to be confirmed.
-Not every finalist will receive matches, and not every match will result in a placement.
+Finalists and Partner organizations will go through an interview and placement offer process in order to determine a mutual best fit and be confirmed as a Fellow.
+Not every Finalist will receive matches and not every match will result in a placement.

 Can I speak to someone at EP on the phone?